 Tip 5: Rummage through the flea market

-Shopping at a relaxed pace: A visit to a flea market is much more than just buying the odd items here and there.
+Shopping at a relaxed pace: A visit to on the top 11 Berlin flea markets is much more than just buying the odd items here and there.
 The experience is the goal as you rummage, compare, haggle and chat.
 This is a lot of fun especially on a sunny autumn day in Berlin.
 The large antique market at Ostbahnhof, for example, is ideal for a great autumn trip.
 You will find virtually everything here: Art, books, stamps, furniture and records.
 Take some money with you: You will certainly not go home empty-handed with over a hundred merchants.

 Where: Erich-Steinfurth-Straße 1, Friedrichshain